 Bangsan Baking Market

 Bangsan Baking Market is a traditional wholesale market where you can find some of the best baking and cooking supplies used by chefs all across Seoul.
-Over 500 stores supply professional chefs and home cooks with various baking and cooking items at competitive bulk prices.
+Over 500 stores supply professional chefs and home cooks with various baking and cooking items at competitive wholesale prices.
 Other items sold here include packaging, shipping, printing, and manufacturing goods.

 Read more about Bangsan Baking Market